rowanjb/rowanjb.github.io/_works/202402_OS_poster.md

 ---
 title: "Ocean Sciences Poster"
-excerpt: "My poster from the 2024 Ocean Sciences Meeting in New Orleans."
+excerpt: "Poster from the 2024 Ocean Sciences Meeting in New Orleans"
 collection: works
 ---